minio/minfs/CONTRIBUTING.md

 If you do not have a working Golang environment setup please follow [Golang Installation Guide](https://docs.minio.io/docs/how-to-install-golang).

 ### Setup your Minfs Github Repository
-Fork [Minio upstream](https://github.com/minio/minfs/fork) source repository to your own personal repository.
+Fork [MinIO upstream](https://github.com/minio/minfs/fork) source repository to your own personal repository.
 Copy the URL for minio from your personal github repo (you will need it for the `git clone` command below).
 ```sh
 $ mkdir -p $GOPATH/src/github.com/minio
 $ cd $GOPATH/src/github.com/minio